(Article #2 in 3 Article Series on the Gospel Revealed)

 Brethren, the purpose of these three “Gospel Revealed” articles is to have us, as God’s people, focus on the centrality of “Christ crucified” in our lives, in our instruction and in our understanding as we worship in spirit and in truth, yielding to God’s Spirit within us, maturing us to the perfection of agape love.
 “Christ crucified”, the “Lamb slain”, is the trunk of the tree of the Gospel and it’s central in revealing what our focus needs to be during the festival seasons.
 It brings more appreciation and joy during the feast days as we celebrate our relationship with God our Father and His Son, Jesus Christ, through whom we have reconciliation, adoption and hope.

-It is my prayer that these three articles will help encourage you into further study on this subject as we all grow in the grace and knowledge of God our Father and His Son Jesus Christ, that our relationship with them will increase as we yield to His indwelling Holy Spirit.
-For some brethren in the independent church fellowships, it seems that too much time has been spent entrenching themselves on various doctrinal issues, calendar timings, sacred names and Hebraic shadows so that the gospel, which centers on the cross of Christ, has become of no effect.
-For some of the corporate churches (WCG breakaway groups) too much time is spent on the Holy Days reading about Israel’s application of Lev.
-23 and what Moses said with little time focused on the cross of Christ and what Jesus and His Apostles said.
+Unfortunately, for some of the brethren in some of the independent and messianic church fellowships, too much time can be spent entrenching themselves on various doctrinal issues, calendar timings, sacred names and Hebraic shadows so that the gospel, which centers on the cross of Christ, can become of no effect.
+For some in the corporate churches (WCG breakaway groups) too much time can be spent by some of them on the Holy Days reading about Israel’s application of Lev.
+23 (“why are we here?
+Now let’s turn to Lev.
+23…”) and what Moses said while in the message Jesus Christ barely even gets an honorable mention.
 Spending too much time in Lev.
-23 makes it easy for us to become more like shadow worshipers who are, like the old saying goes, unable to see the forest because of the trees.
+23 can make it easy for us to become more like shadow worshipers who are, like the old saying goes, unable to see the forest because of the trees.
 The most important shadow of all during those 3 festival seasons was that of Our Savior on a cross symbolized in all of those extra sacrifices of lambs without spot or blemish.
-Again, for the priests, with all the lambs, rams and bullocks being killed during those 3 festival seasons it was the bloodiest time of the year for them.
-It was that way for a reason and the message should be clear to us as Christians today.
+It was done that way for a reason and the message should be clear to us as Christians today.
 What is important is that we now concentrate on the centrality of Christ crucified and His ministry of justification, sanctification and glorification in each of us as new creatures in Christ.
 That is how the Gospel is revealed in God’s holy days—understanding the True and concentrating on it alone.
+It is my prayer that these three articles and others on my website will help encourage you into further study on this subject as we all grow in the grace and knowledge of God our Father and His Son Jesus Christ, that our relationship with them will increase as we yield to His indwelling Holy Spirit.

-So with the Gospel of Christ crucified being revealed in the holy days how should we as Christians be conducting our lives?
-For you and I as individuals, that period of time from when we received the Holy Spirit (Pentecost) until we meet Christ in the air at the last trump (Trumpets) is when we are to concentrate on living sanctified lives through yielding to the Holy Spirit working in us, perfecting God’s agape love and His true righteousness in each of His new creatures in Christ.
+So with the Gospel of Christ crucified being revealed in the holy days how should we as Christians today be conducting our lives?
+For you and I as individuals, that period of time from when we received the Holy Spirit at our baptism (Pentecost) until we meet Christ in the air at the last trump (Trumpets) is when we are to concentrate on living sanctified lives through yielding to the Holy Spirit working in us, perfecting God’s agape love and His true righteousness in each of His new creatures in Christ.
 It is by grace we are saved through faith, and we are His workmanship created in Christ Jesus unto good works (Eph.
 2:9-10).
 Through Christ in us we are to be like salt & light to the world so that by our good works our Father in Heaven will be glorified.
-Contrariwise, if at work or to the neighbors you or I are “Mr. Negativity”, always looking out for #1, laughing at off color jokes (going along to get along) etc. then God is not being glorified.
+We are to reflect who He is through the fruit of the Spirit in our lives.
+Contrariwise, if at work (or to the neighbors or family members) you or I are “Mr. Negativity”, always looking out for #1, laughing at all of the off color jokes (going along to get along) or letting our eyes linger too long at the voluptuous receptionist at the front desk etc., then God is not being glorified.
 We are not being salt & light reflecting Christ in us.
 We cannot effectively share the gospel with others unless we are first living the gospel.
 Through God’s Holy Spirit within us, we should exemplify those words of love expressed in I Cor.
 13. All men will know we are Christ’s disciples by our love for one another (John 13:35).
 The fruit of the Spirit and not the works of the flesh should be evident to our neighbors, coworkers and family members in how we conduct our lives.
 Walking in holiness and living sanctified lives is what was emphasized by all the Apostles.
 Someone once said you could summarize Paul’s epistles to the churches with this one phrase: “you once were… you now are… so live what you are.”
 We all need to live sanctified lives and say as Paul said that by the cross of our Lord Jesus Christ, “…the world has been crucified to me and I to the world” (Gal.
 6:14).
 That you “Set your mind on things above, not on things on the earth.
 For you died, and your life is hidden with Christ in God” (Col. 3:2-3).
 Therefore, “… let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God” (Heb.
 12:1-2).

 Written by Lee Lisman